markdoc/docs/pages/docs/render.md

 Markdoc supports HTML rendering out-of-the-box.
 Try HTML rendering out yourself in the [developer playground](/sandbox?mode=html).

-To render HTML, first create a render tree from your content by calling `process`:
+To render HTML, first create a render tree from your content by calling `transform`:

 {% markdoc-example %}